pachi81/GlucoDataHandler/README.md

 * provide **[Tasker event](#tasker)** for new glucose values
 * send glucodata broadcasts to other apps (which supports this broadcast)

+## Download
+You can download the current version [here](https://github.com/pachi81/GlucoDataHandler/releases).

 ## Installation

 -> [Installation instruction](./INSTALLATION.md)